nhkhanhyn0410/Te2_quikride/backend/tests/README.md

-# Backend Testing Setup - QuikRide
+# Backend Testing Setup - Vé xe nhanh

 ## Overview

-This directory contains all backend tests for the QuikRide project.
+This directory contains all backend tests for the Vé xe nhanh project.
 The testing framework uses **Jest** with **Supertest** for API testing.

 ## Test Structure